Rwandan National Carrier acquires East Africa's first Airbus A330-200

 And, a second Airbus 330-300 is due for delivery in November 2016 and, according to aviation experts, the acquisition of these two wide-body aircraft will significantly increase RwandAir’s capacity to effectively meet growing demand and provide exceptional service quality for its fast growing Africa -Asia and Europe routes which it serves out of its hub at Kigali Internation Airport.

-RwandAir will shortly add Harare (Zimbabwe), Mumbai (India), as well as major trading and manufacturing centre, Guangzhou (China) to its list of destinations before expanding to Western Europe.
+RwandAir will shortly add Harare (Zimbabwe), Mumbai (India), as well as major trading and manufacturing centre,

 The A330 type of aircraft has an operational reliability of 99.4 per cent and boasts efficiency for all market segments, thus making it a perfect match for RwandAir, Corrin Higgs, the Airbus interior marketing director, said.